 UNITY ● JUSTICE ● FREEDOM ●

-What The Fund Supports
+About The Fund

 The Baobab Community Fund provides long-term, flexible funding to grassroots change makers working at the intersections of racial justice, disability justice, community organising, healing, arts, education, and more.